lisa-lumos/Apache-Spark/05-spark-programming-model.md

 First, pass the file name and location as a command line argument to the application.
 Because we do not want to hard-code the file dir.
 In PyCharm, Run -> Edit Configurations... -> Under the "Configuration" pane, Parameters: data\sample.csv -> OK.

-Spark DataFrame is a 2D table-like data structure, that is inspired by Pandas dataframe.
+Spark DataFrame is a 2D table-like, distributed data structure, that is inspired by Pandas dataframe.

 "lib/utils.py", add a function to read the data, so later can used for unit testing also:
 ```py